 India-China standoff: Defence Minister Rajnath Singh to visit Ladakh on Friday

-New Delhi, July 01: Defence Minister Rajnath Singh will visit Ladakh on Friday along with Army Chief General MM Naravane to review the security situation in Eastern Ladakh in view of the Chinese aggression along the Line of Actual Control.
+New Delhi, July 01: Defence Minister Rajnath Singh will visit Ladakh on Friday along with Army Chief General M M Naravane to review the security situation in Eastern Ladakh in view of the Chinese aggression along the Line of Actual Control.

 During the visit, Singh is expected to hold high-level meetings with senior military leadership, they said.
 Singh will be briefed about the situation along the LAC by the Northern Army Commander and Corps Commander.